mobify/mobify-code-style/code-review/README.md

 * Communicate which ideas you feel strongly about and those you don't.
 * Identify ways to simplify the code while still solving the problem.
-* If discussions turn too philosophical or academic, move the discussion offline.
-  In the meantime, let the author make the final decision on alternative implementations.
+* If discussions threaten progress on the PR then move it offline.
+Usually disagreement can be resolved quickly if the involved parties discuss things in front of a whiteboard.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.